The API is currently in beta.

 interface ListRequest<SelectField, OrderByField, WhereField> {

-select?
-Array<SelectField>;
+select?: Array<SelectField>;

 order?: Array<OrderField>;